 - Professional, organisational and quality issues in practice

 Learning and teaching

-The majority of the content of the programme is delivered online to allow you to engage in flexible study, alongside your clinical practice.
-To complement the online resources, there are face-to-face teaching events at various stages of the programme.
+The majority of the content of the course is delivered online to allow you to engage in flexible study, alongside your clinical practice.
+To complement the online resources, there are face-to-face teaching events at various stages of the course.

 Methods of assessment

 Assessment consists of a combination of written assignments, literature reviews, research protocols and reflective accounts.

 Accreditation of Prior Learning (APL)

 If you have studied, but not completed or received an award, for postgraduate units from another institution, you may be eligible to transfer credit for this prior learning.